release-engineering/buildmetadata-maven-plugin/example/README.md

 HelloWorld Sample Report
 ========================

 This is a simple example that can be used to demonstarte a sample report.
 Assuming you have successfully built and deployed the buildmetadata-maven-plugin you sould be able to generate a default using the following instructions.

-Linux
+Instruction *NIX based systems.

 1. Change directory to the HelloWorld example and execute a maven build